Dave Albritton: Athletic career

 As a sophomore at Ohio State University, Albritton won the National Collegiate Athletic Association championship in 1936.

 In 1936, Albritton and Cornelius Johnson both cleared 6 ft 93/4 in (2.07 m) to set a world record at the Olympic Trials, becoming the first people of African descent to hold the world record in the event.
 Albritton was second to Johnson at the 1936 Summer Olympics, with a height of 6 ft 63/4 in (2.00 m).
 He claimed the silver medal in a jump-off after he and two other jumpers cleared the same height.

 Albritton and Johnson were snubbed by Hitler when they went to collect their medals.
 In 2016, the 1936 Olympic journey of the eighteen Black American athletes, including Albritton and Jesse Owens was documented in the film Olympic Pride, American Prejudice.

 Albritton won or tied for seven National Amateur Athletic Union outdoor titles from 1936 to 1950.
 He was AAU outdoor champion in 1937, 1946, and 1947 and tied for three national collegiate titles, in 1938, 1945, and 1950.

 Coaching and political career

 Albritton later became a high school teacher and coach.
 He served in the Ohio House of Representatives for six terms.
 In 1980, he was inducted into the USA Track and Field Hall of Fame.

-Death and legacy

-David D. Albritton is buried at Woodland Cemetery and Arboretum in Dayton, Ohio.
-He is located in Section 300 Lot 86.
+Legacy

-A historic marker honoring Albritton was unveiled on July 12, 2013 Danville, Alabama.
+A historic marker honoring Albritton was unveiled on July 12, 2013, in Danville, Alabama.

-Link with Jesse Owens

-Albritton and Jesse Owens were born in Alabama, Albritton in Danville and Owens in nearby Oakville; both attended East Technical High School in Cleveland, Ohio; both attended the Ohio State University and were coached by Larry Snyder; both were members of Alpha Phi Alpha fraternity; both competed in the 1936 Summer Olympics.